-Anhidrosis is the absence of sweating in one or more parts of the body.
-Sweating releases heat from your body so you can cool down.
-If you cannot sweat your body will overheat, which can be dangerous and even life-threatening.
+Anhidrosis is a condition in which you can’t sweat (perspire) normally in one or more areas of your body.
+Sweating helps remove heat from your body so you can cool down.
+If you can’t sweat, your body overheats, which can be dangerous and even life-threatening.

 What are the causes of anhidrosis?

-If you have anhidrosis your sweat glands do not work properly.
-There are a number of possible causes.
-Some people were born with the condition, or developed it later in life because of problems with the nerves and skin.
+If you have anhidrosis, your sweat glands do not work properly.
+There are many possible causes.
+Some people are born with the condition, others develop it later in life.

 What are signs and symptoms of anhidrosis?